Ittre

 Ittre ([itʁ]; Ite; Itter, [ˈɪtər]) is a municipality of Wallonia located in the Belgian province of Walloon Brabant.
-Since the Fusion of the Belgian municipalities in 1977, the municipality is composed of three districts: Haut-Ittre, Ittre and Virginal-Samme.
+Since the fusion of the Belgian municipalities in 1977, the municipality is composed of three districts: Haut-Ittre, Ittre and Virginal-Samme.

 Ittre was the geographical center of Belgium until World War I. The geographical center was moved to Walhain due to the allocation of the East Cantons (Eupen-Malmédy) to Belgium (Treaty of Versailles).

 History

 Traditions mention the existence of the village of Ittre about the year 640, although the name is first documented in 877.
 But the site was already occupied in the Roman period and even in the Neolithic era.

-Ittre owes its name to the Latin "Ittrae" which means "City of water".
 Haut-Ittre (literally High-Ittre) is the name given to the village overlooking Ittre.
 Virginal would take its name from "Versus Altum", name given by the Gallo-Romans because of its culminating situation.

 Its territory, after having belonged to Nivelles Abbey, was divided into several seigniories, Ittre and Fauquez being the most significant, the lords of which were in constant conflict over their jurisdiction, sovereignty and precedence in the territory and in the church of Ittre.
 These disputes ended only at the beginning of the 18th century.
 Among the most significant families in the seigniory of Ittre were those of Ittre, Rifflart and Trazegnies d'Ittre, and in Fauquez, the families of Ittre, Enghien, Fauquez and Herzelles.
 Fauquez and Ittre both furnished titles to marquisates, in 1689 and 1703 respectively.

 The commune was connected with a number of notable persons, including Ambroise-Joseph de Herzelles, third marquis de Fauquez, whom the Empress Maria-Theresa appointed Superintendent and General Manager of the Finances and Domains of the Netherlands.